 The seventh and ninth holes stand out because of their distance and their degree of difficulty in comparison with the rest of the course.
 Both are a bit more hazardous and require execution of skillful shots.

-Considering its location, wedged into a corner between Route 231 and the Long Island Railroad, Sumpwams Creek still manages to keep a pretty tranquil setting.
+CONDITIONS:Sumpwams Creek was built in 1999 on the site of an abandoned lumber yard.
+For a course that's wedged into a tight corner between Route 231 and the Long Island Railroad, it manages to keep a surprisingly bucolic vibe.
 The sounds of train whistles, the rumble of railroad tracks and the whoosh of cars at highway speed all melt into the background -- assuming, of course, that a train horn doesn't blast as you stand over a birdie putt.
-They are all in plain sight, but the course still has an attractive look.
+They are all in plain sight, but the course still offers tranquil charm.
 The pond adds to the atmosphere.

 HOLE(S) TO REMEMBER:

 On a standard 18-hole course, the 180-yard ninth probably wouldn't inspire too many second thoughts.
 At Sumpwams Creek, however, it's much more unique.
 Chances are you'll be pulling a long iron from your bag for the first and last time all day, and for most golfers who struggle to smack a 4-iron straight under normal circumstances, this is not a preferred situation.
 A weak push to the right will either stay short of or find the bunker and set up a blast or pitch where the green slopes away from you.
-Pulled shots will run into small trees left of the green.
+Pulled shots will run into trees left of the green.
 Kudos to the player that can grab a cold long iron or hybrid and find the green with its only swing of the day.

 The third hole may stand out to the beginner and the young player due to the water element.
 A corner of the pond sticks into the target line, but far enough from the green to only intercept balls that either don't get off the ground or are popped straight into the air.